Ragitron/World-Anvil/Philosophy/societies-and-types.md

 ***

-## The Synthetic Society - The Fourth Empire
+## The Syncretic Society - The Fourth Empire